London Underground 2009 Stock

 The London Underground 2009 Stock is a type of London Underground train built by Bombardier as part of its Movia family at its Derby Litchurch Lane Works, England.
 A total of 47 eight-car trains have been built for the Victoria line.
 They entered service between July 2009 and June 2011 and replaced the 1967 Tube Stock.
-It is the first new deep level tube stock on the Underground network since the 1996 Stock entered service on the Jubilee line in 1997.
+It is the first new deep level tube stock on the Underground network since the 1996 Stock entered service on the Jubilee line in 1997, and as of 2025, remains the newest deep level tube stock in current service.

 Background

 The Victoria line is the most intensively used line on the Underground, in terms of the average number of journeys per kilometre.
 In the early 2000s, the reliability of service on the line was decreasing due to the age of the 1960s-era Automatic Train Operation (ATO) system, and the 1967 Stock used on the line.

 Following the implementation of the London Underground Public Private Partnership in 2003, the Metronet consortium responsible for the infrastructure on the Victoria line began work on a substantial upgrade of the line.
 As part of the consortium, Bombardier Transportation would design, build and maintain the new rolling stock.

 In the 1990s, London Underground designed an open gangway "Space Train" with walk through carriages to increase capacity in the deep level tube.
 However, due to the technical risk and financial risk of not meeting the PPP contract requirements, Metronet ordered conventional trains from Bombardier in 2003, which were originally planned to enter service in 2006 at a cost of £750 million.